-$\Delta G = \Delta H - T \Delta S$
+More on $\Delta G = \Delta H - T \Delta S$

-- ◆ If △G is negative, the process is spontaneous. - If DG is positive, the process is not spontaneous. - If DG is zero, the system is at equilibrium. - As the temperature increases, the effect of entropy becomes more prominent.
-Some examples: - It takes a heat change (ΔH) to boil water, but when the temperature gets hot enough, the water boils spontaneously because now TΔS exceeds ΔH. - Heat is needed to force hydrocarbons to be "cracked" at high temperature in a petrochemical plant.
-The process occurs because the products (such as ethylene) though less stable - have a higher entropy than the starting materials
+As the temperature increases, the effect of entropy becomes more prominent.
+Some examples:

+- It takes a heat change (ΔH) to boil water, but when the temperature gets hot enough (100 °C), the water boils spontaneously because now TΔS exceeds ΔH. - Heat is needed to force hydrocarbons to be "cracked" at high temperature in a petrochemical plant.
+The products (such as ethylene) are less stable than the reactants, but when T is large enough the process occurs anyway, because the products have a higher entropy than the starting materials.